-In this article I will cover treatment of primary hyperhidrosis which is not associated with a disease.
+In this article I will cover treatment of primary hyperhidrosis (also known as axillary hyperhidrosis) which is not associated with a disease.

 This kind of problems cause a serious social drama: people suffering from hyperhidrosis become isolated, angry, irritable, which puts off the others even more!
 In addition to psychological problems, primary hyperhidrosis can provoke some serious diseases: excessive perspiration disrupts the pH balance, which inevitably affects the skin causing acne, furunculosis, moist eczema, dermatitis and many other issues.
 Add to this lot constant dehydration, which is detrimental to the work of the whole body, and especially to the functioning of the central nervous system.

 Considering all the above, there can be only one conclusion: it is absolutely necessary to treat axillary hyperhidrosis!
 But how?